 - CLA Delimiter (only available while ONE group or project is selected): Options to set the string that each argument in the group is separated by.
 It can be set to a single space which is the default, none or something custom.
 If custom is selected you can also set a pre- and postfix that is prepend/append if the group is not empty.

 - Exclusive Mode (only available while ONE group or project is selected): If this is checked then the group switches to a radio button mode where only one item can be checked at any given time.

 - New Group from Selection: Creates a new Group and moves the selected items into it.

 - Split Argument (only available while ONE argument is selected): Splits the argument with the typical cmd line parsing rules (e.g.

 -o "C:\Test Folder\Output.png" is split into two arguments

-Project Configuration / Launch Profile (only available while ONE group is selected): Shows a sub menu to select a Project Configuration/Launch Profile.
-If a Project Configuration/Launch Profile is set for a group, it is only evaluated if this Project Configuration/Launch Profile is active.
+- Project Configuration / Launch Profile / Project Platform (only available while ONE group is selected): Shows a sub menu to select a Project Configuration/Launch Profile/Project Platform.
+If this is set for a group, it is only evaluated if the right Project Configuration/Launch Profile/Project Platform is active.

 If you like this extension you can buy us a cup of coffee or a coke! :D